Green Infrastructure

 Scope of the Problem

-• Breaking News >>> 2015 - 2020 JC i-Tree Canopy Report Shows JC Tree Canopy Now at 10.9% - SJC Commissioned Report by UVM SAL If we deduct the 20% estimate of dead or dying Trees in JC Parks from Parks & Forestry assessment of JC Parks back in 2015, then the 10.9% really becomes 8.7%
+A 2015-2020 JC i-Tree Canopy Report shows JC tree canopy is now at 10.9%.
+If we deduct the 20% estimate of dead or dying trees in JC parks from the Parks & Forestry assessment back in 2015, then the 10.9% really becomes 8.7%.

-In order to VERIFY the 2015 SATELLITE Study, with an accurate Tree Inventory that would geolocate and map the existing trees and record species id, dimensions, their health status, etc., SJC partnered with Azevea in 2016 to create a JC OpenTreeMap (JC OTM), an open source mapping app used by major cities across the country, and began hosting Tree Mapping Meetups in 2015 to pilot the use of the tool and engage the community in a Citizen Science data collection effort for the City.
-Teams of volunteers took to the streets to map existing Trees and get a better idea of where more Trees need to be planted in the city (we mapped empty Tree Pits !).
+In order to verify the 2015 SatelliteStudy, with an accurate tree inventory that would geolocate and map the existing trees and record species id, dimensions, their health status, etc., SJC partnered with Azevea in 2016 to create a JC OpenTreeMap (JC OTM).
+This is an open source mapping app used by major cities across the country.
+The app began hosting tree mapping meetups in 2015 to pilot the use of the tool and engage the community in a citizen science data collection effort for the city.
+Teams of volunteers took to the streets to map existing trees and get a better idea of where more trees need to be planted (we mapped empty Tree Pits!).

-Society Hill - A Cautionary Tale
+Society Hill: A Cautionary Tale

-In 2018 we continued to support protection of the Society Hill Shelterbelt of 84 Mature Trees on the Hackensack River Public Walkway - the Friends of the Walkway community group had been battling the DPWA association board there for 10 Years and while the City of Jersey City had offered some directives, the City recently issued a single approval permit, without an independent assessment, to remove all 84 of those beautiful, healthy trees(a handful of these may have needed to be replaced due to their unstable condition).
-Previous directives from the City and guidance by independent Tree advocacy orgs were to repair the walkway by lifting the large concrete slabs, replace those with small pavers around the base of the Trees, and shave Tree roots where needed.
-No enforcement too place and City did not want to be bothered with oversight of doing the correct actions that were needed to save these Trees.
-Citizens can get still get involved to express their outrage - you can read the full story about what happened here.
+In 2018, we continued to support protection of the Society Hill Shelterbelt of 84 mature trees on the Hackensack River Public Walkway.
+The Friends of the Walkway community group had been battling the DPWA association board there for 10 Years, and while the city of Jersey City had offered some directives, the city recently issued a single approval permit, without an independent assessment, to remove all 84 of those beautiful, healthy trees (a handful of these may have needed to be replaced due to their unstable condition).
+Previous directives from the city and guidance by independent tree advocacy orgs were to repair the walkway by lifting the large concrete slabs, replace those with small pavers around the base of the trees, and shave tree roots where needed.
+No enforcement took place and the city did not want to be bothered with oversight of doing the correct actions that were needed to save these trees.
+Citizens can get still get involved to express their outrage.
+See more info at the links below.

 Rain Gardens & Bioswales